okdistribute/dat-manager/readme.md

 #### Options
 `name`: The name of the new dat.
-`username`: The username allowing access to the new dat.
+`user`: The username allowing access to the new dat.

 ### DELETE /:name